Understanding the Two is One, One is None Concept

 1. Start a fire?

-2. Light up the night?
+2. Light up the night with a high-lumen LED flashlight?

 3. Cut cordage, firewood, and other things?